 Between Week 12 and Week 40, an increase in corticosteroid dose for increased SLE activity is not allowed.
-A subject receiving a steroid dose above his or her Week 0 (Day 1) dose may continue in the study, but will be considered a non-responder for subsequent assessments of disease activity.
+A subject receiving a steroid dose above his or her Week 0 (Day 1) dose may continue in the study, but will be considered a non-responder for subsequent assessments of disease activity (details are defined in the SAP).

 An increase in OCS for non-SLE causes (eg, asthma or COPD exacerbation) is allowed ONCE with medical monitor approval between Week 12 and Week 40.
-This might include a non-SLE OCS up to ≤ 20 mg/day of prednisone (or equivalent) for up to a total of 14 days and must be fully administered and tapered to less than or equal to the Day 1 dose by the end of the 14th day and by the Week 40 visit day.
+This might include a non-SLE OCS up to ≤20 mg/day of prednisone (or equivalent) for up to a total of 14 days and must be fully administered and tapered to less than or equal to the Day 1 dose by the end of the 14th day and by the Week 40 visit day.
 This will be captured as burst and taper not attributable to SLE.
 The non-SLE indication must be clearly indicated in the source documents.

-Subjects who receive non-SLE prednisone (or equivalent) at a total dose >20 mg/day but \leq 40 mg/day for a dosing period of greater than 14 days may continue in the study but will be considered non-responders for subsequent assessments of disease activity.
-If a subject receives

->40 mg prednisone or equivalent) or a dose above baseline level for more than 14 days, it must be reported to the Medical Monitor.
-The Medical Monitor will determine with the Sponsor if the subject may continue to receive investigational product.
+Subjects who receive non-SLE prednisone (or equivalent) at a total dose >20 mg/day but ≤40 mg/day for a dosing period of greater than 14 days may continue in the study but will be considered non-responders for subsequent assessments of disease activity (details are defined in the SAP).
+If a subject receives >40 mg prednisone or equivalent) or a dose above baseline level for more than 14 days, it must be reported to the PRA Medical Monitor.
+The PRA Medical Monitor will determine with the Sponsor if the subject may continue to receive investigational product.